groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dwt-to-htm.md

         - icon: "far fa-file-DWT"
           title: " About DWT File Format"
           content: |
-            A DWT file is an AutoCAD drawing template file that is used as starter for creating drawings that can be saved as DWG files.
-Such template files provide initial settings such as unit types, precision required, title blocks, layer names, line types and other similar information for lateral conversion to proper drawing files.
+            A DWT file is an AutoCAD drawing template file that is used as a starter for creating drawings that can be saved as DWG files.
+Such template files provide initial settings such as unit types, the precision required, title blocks, layer names, line types, and other similar information for lateral conversion to proper drawing files.
 Both AutoCAD and CoreCAD can be used to read the template files and utilize them further.
-In simple words, a DWT is a DWG with pre-defined read-only attributes in the same way as a MSWord DOT file is to a DOC file.

           link: "https://docs.fileformat.com/cad/dwt/"

     format:
         # format loop
-        - icon: "far fa-file-HTM"
+        - icon: "far fa-file-code"
           title: " About HTM File Format"
           content: |
-            Files with HTM extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox and a number of others.
-It defines the markups for creating static pages to be published on World Wide Web (WWW) for access by others.
-These markups tell the browsers how to display a web page's contents.
-Such pages can contain plain text, images, hyperlinks to other pages, videos and other media information.
-When a web page is published, you can have a look at the markup code behind it by viewing its page source.
-Modern browsers allow to inspect each section of a web page where each sub-division or markup element in the HTM source is elaborated.
+            Files with .htm extension represent Hypertext Markup Language for creating web pages for display in web browsers such as Google Chrome, Internet Explorer, Firefox, and a number of others.

           link: "https://docs.fileformat.com/web/htm/"